marcellmueller/linux-dotfiles/README.md

 # My dotfiles for Mate/i3wm setup

 Backup for my Linux setup files running **i3** over the **Mate** desktop environment which is IMO a perfect combination.
+It works pretty much flawlessly for some of the comforts of a normal GUI based desktop environment with the benefits of an i3 workflow and is much easier to set up than combining i3 with XFCE or KDE Plasma.
 I use Ubuntu Mate but should work on any distro running Mate aside from the apt install command.

 ## Drop these files in ~/.config